yoshuawuyts/knowledge/programming/css.md

 - err, warn, success, action
 - have a complimentary color
 - head, body, mono fonts
-- z-indeces, colors, fonts are always a variable
+- z-indices, colors, fonts are always a variable
 - variables for everything
 - all variables in one file